dbierer/php-class-notes/php-i-nov-2020.md

 # PHP -I Nov 2020

 ## Homework
+  * For Fri 13 Nov 2020
+    * Do a review of how the OrderApp generates HTML forms
+    * `orderapp/config/config.php`
+    * `orderapp/src/Forms.php`
   * For solutions: create your own gist: https://gist.github.com/
   * For Wed 11 Nov: https://gist.github.com/dbierer/e251abd66213cb58d97647054ef2a4a1
   * For Mon 9 Nov: http://collabedit.com/8f2rd